vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 <img src="images_floorplan/sweethome3d.png" alt="Sweet Home 3D" height="100%">

-[Sweet Home 3D](https://www.sweethome3d.com/) is an application you need to install on your pc.
+[Sweet Home 3D](https://www.sweethome3d.com/) is an application you need to install on your PC.
 It's available for all desktop platforms.

 * You have your own data locally
 * It has realistic light effects which you can use as overlay

-With this [Home Assistant Floor Plan Generator Plugin](https://github.com/shmuelzon/home-assistant-floor-plan/) you can export images direct in a format which you can directly use in Home Assistant.
+With this [Home Assistant Floor Plan Generator Plugin](https://github.com/shmuelzon/home-assistant-floor-plan/) you can export images directly in a format you can use in Home Assistant.

 ---
 ## Creating your floor plan